JosephVoid/telegram-job-notifier/readme.md

 ```
     pip install -r requirements.txt
 ```
-5. Then start the bot in the background with logging
+5. Then start the bot in the background
 ```
+    // Background
-    pythonw main.pyw >> exec.log
+    pythonw main.pyw
+    // Foreground
+    python main.pyw
 ```